etijskens/et-micc/ISSUES.rst

 ----------------------------------
-add ``--simple`` flag to ``micc create`` to create a simple (=unnested) python module ``<package_name>.py`` instead of the nested ``<package_name/>__init__.py``
+add ``--simple`` flag to ``micc create`` to create a simple (=unnested) python module ``<package_name>.py`` instead of the nested ``<package_name/>__init__.py`` a *simple* package should be convertible to a normal package

 #5 [feature] packaging and deployment
 -------------------------------------